-Mississippi State beats Tulsa 28-26 in Armed Forces Bowl
+Mississippi St tops Tulsa in Armed Forces Bowl, brawl erupts

 Tulsa pulled to within 21-19 with 12:30 left on Taylor’s 5-yard run, but Smith’s two-point conversion pass intended for Stokes was broken up in the end zone.
 Mississippi State answered with Rogers’ 13-yard throw to Lideatrick “Tulu” Griffin to go ahead 28-19.

 Smith’s 15-yard scoring pass to Stokes came with 1:23 to play.
+Long then attempted an onside kick, which was recovered by the Bulldogs at the Mississippi State 47 and Erroll Thompson was flagged for unsportsmanlike conduct.

 THE TAKEAWAY